radgrad/docusaurus2/docs/developers/howto/perform-end-to-end-testing.md

 ---
-title: End-to-End Testing
+title: How to perform end-to-end testing
-sidebar_label: e2e Testing
+sidebar_label: Perform end-to-end testing
 ---
 In RadGrad2 we are using [TestCafe](https://devexpress.github.io/testcafe/) a node.js tool to automate end-to-end web testing.
 We added `testcafe` as a dev dependency in the [package.json](https://github.com/radgrad/radgrad2/blob/master/app/package.json#L114) file.